Putin signals gay rights debate must not cloud Games

 SOCHI, Russia President Vladimir Putin made clear on Friday that he believed the Sochi Winter Olympics were not the place to debate Russia's treatment of gays.

-Putin used a meeting with Dutch Prime Minister Mark Rutte, whose country has criticized Russia on gay rights, to underline the message that politics and sport should not be mixed.
+Putin used a meeting with Dutch Prime Minister Mark Rutte, whose country has criticised Russia on gay rights, to underline the message that politics and sport should not be mixed.

 "I know you always give much attention to humanitarian issues and adherence to human rights," Putin told Rutte in Sochi, shortly before the Games opening ceremony.
 "We are always open to discussion."